 In addition, their nocturnal nature means they do their worst when the lights are out.
 They are experts at scattering as soon as the lights are turned on.
 It is known that they can travel at a rate of about one foot per second.

-What’s even more problematic is that cockroaches have built up a resistance to many of the chemical poisons that are used to eliminate them.
+What’s even more problematic is that these insects have built up a resistance to many of the chemical poisons that are used to eliminate them.
 Even poisons that seem effective at first often become useless once a colony has had time to develop natural defenses against it.

 How Should You Handle Cockroaches?